ForkPoint/dwithease/README.md

     Notifications - turn on/off notifications.
-    Scroll log to bottom - scrolls you to the bottom of the page when you are inside .log file Trim logs (X) - turn on/off trim of files lines inside .log file Beautify logs (none,colorize,beautify) - formats the logs for better readability.
-    Automatically login in xChange/Doc - turn on/off, will auto login if credentials are present Keep Xchange/Doc session alive - makes the xchange/doc session never expire.
+    Scroll log to bottom - scrolls you to the bottom of the page when you are inside .log file Trim logs (X) - turn on/off trim of files lines inside .log file Beautify logs (none,colorize,beautify) - formats the logs for better readability Automatically login in XChange - turn on/off, will auto login if credentials are present Keep XChange session alive - makes the XChange session never expire

 #### Select Default Site
-    Specifies a site to be selected upon log-in, to disable this function, leave blank.
+    Specifies a site to be selected upon log-in, to disable this function, leave blank

 #### Import / Export
-    Import & Export your sandbox configurations in JSON config file, if you do not want to loose your settings.Passwords are not exported.
+    Import & Export your sandbox configurations in JSON config file.Passwords are not exported.

 ## Menu Page
 #### Context menu